 Statistical analysis:

-De-identified data will be stored securely for a minimum of 7 years as per Queensland Health guidelines in the secure UQ Research Data Management (RDM) System.
+De-identified data will be stored securely for a minimum of 7 years as per Queensland Health guidelines on-site at a Metro North Hospital and Health Service, with copies storedin the secure UQ Research Data Management (RDM) System.
 Statistical analyses will be conducted to compare the treatment group with standard care using repeated measures ANOVA.
 Intention to treat analysis will be used.
 Missing data will be examined to determine if missing completely at random and multiple imputation implemented if required.
 An alpha level of .05 will be set for statistical significance.
 A minimum of 36 participants are required to achieve power of .90 to detect a medium effect size (f = .25; G*Power 3).
 This pilot will recruit 40 post stroke patients (20 per condition).

 Ethical considerations: